 The guidelines and success criteria are organized around four principles, which set the foundation for anyone to access and use web content.
 They are perceivable, operable, understandable, and robust.

-The 13 guidelines provide the basic goals that designers and content creators should work toward to make content more accessible to users with different disabilities.
+The 13 guidelines provide the basic goals that designers and content creators should work toward to make content more inclusive to users with different disabilities.
 For each guideline, testable success criteria are provided resulting in three levels of conformance: A (lowest), AA, and AAA (highest).

 How many websites are compliant?